zhanglidong/EsenthelEngine/README.md

 You may NOT resell or sub-license the source code to any third-party.
 You may NOT claim that you wrote the source code.
 You may NOT remove or change any copyright messages or this License text from the source code.
-Esenthel source code is not sold to you, it is licensed to you, Esenthel Creators remain as its copyright owners.
+Esenthel source code is not given/sold to you, it is licensed to you, Esenthel Creators remain as its copyright owners.

 If you submit any code to Esenthel Engine developers (for example bug fixes or improvements to the Engine) then you agree that: Esenthel Engine developers have the right to use that code without any restrictions and without